-Section 14.
+Section 12.14.
 Probationary Period.
 All newly hired and promoted employees must serve a probationary period.
 The probationary period is an extension of the hiring process.
 Sergeants who are released from probation shall bump back to Corrections Officer.

-Section 15.
-Internet Technology Acceptable Use.
-Pursuant to MOAs 295U0209 and 000U0108, all Guild members are to adhere to all County Policy concerning Acceptable Use of Information Technology Assets.
+Section 12.15.
+Acceptable Use of Information Assets.
+Pursuant to Memorandums of Agreement (MOAs) 295U0209 and 000U0108, all employees are to adhere to all County Policy concerning Acceptable Use of Information Technology Assets.
+Section 12.16.

-Section 16.
 Employee Notification.
-The Employer shall acknowledge receipt of an employee's request for training, specialty assignment, or promotion within five (5) business days.
-The Employer shall notify employees as to approval or not of training requests generally within thirty (30) business days of the request.
+The County shall acknowledge receipt of an employee's request for training, specialty assignment, or promotion within five (5) working days.
+The County shall notify employees as to approval or not of training requests generally within thirty (30) working days of the request.
+King County Corrections Guild - Department of Adult and Juvenile Detention [295/Q2]